kezhaozhang/kezhaozhang.GitHub.io/_posts/2022-05-12-Uncertainty-Estimation-from-Posterior-Distribution.md

 ---
-title: Estimation of Variability From Observed Data: A Bayesian Perspective
+title: "Estimation of Variability From Observed Data: A Bayesian Perspective"
+date: 2022-05-12
 ---

 The uncertainty of estimates from data is a direct result of the posterior distribution of the model for the data generation.
 This note uses the Bayesian approach to discuss two cases, one of which explains the bootstrap method.